AVoss84/bmm_mix/README.md

 # *Bernoulli Mixture Models (BMM)*

-This repository provides tools in a Python package *bernmix* for the statistical analysis of multivariate Bernoulli data using BMMs.
+This repository provides tools in a Python package *bernmix* for the unsupervised analysis of multivariate Bernoulli data with known number of cluster/groups using BMMs.

 ## Maximum likelihood estimation

 Shows how to fit the model using [Expectation-Maximizition (EM)](https://github.com/AVoss84/bmm_mix/blob/master/EM_for_BMM.ipynb) algorithm as outlined in *Bishop (2006): Pattern Recognition and Machine Learning*.

-## Bayesian estimation
+## Fully Bayesian estimation

 Shows how to fit the model using [Gibbs sampling](https://github.com/AVoss84/bmm_mix/blob/master/Gibbs_for_BMM.ipynb) algorithm.